Vincentdudu123/AskNuclear/reactorSeries/E1/manuscript/manuscript.md

 ## Scene six
 No doubt that a nuclear power plant is a sophisticated system.
-It combines the efforts of hunderds of experts, physists & mechanical engineers & electrical engineers & chemists to run a single unit.
+It combines the efforts of hunderds of experts, physists, chemists and engineers from all kinds of areas to run a single unit.

 ## Scene seven
 But put it in the easiest way, a nuclear power plant is like nothing but heating/boiling coolant medium in one or several closed systems.